-84% of listings by biotech and pharma companies were on their home market between 2017 and YTD 2021\.
+Over the past few years the majority of listings by biotech and pharma companies were on their home market.

 In many cases, this could be attributed to the close ties that those issuers had established with their home countries, culturally, economically, and in terms of their fundamental infrastructure.
 However, the appeal of cross-border listings is growing as biotech and pharma companies increasingly consider factors that might motivate them to go public outside their home market, many of which we consider below.